ac000/libmtdac/docs/mtd_init.3.rst

 *config_dir* should point to a string containing the path to the configuration directory for this application.
 E.g. "/home/foo/.config/my-app"

+*log_fp* can *optionally* point to a valid file-pointer of an already opened file for writing to have logs sent to.
+This doesn't affect *MTD_LOG_ERROR* logs which are still sent to *stderr*.

 RETURN VALUE
 ============